 Here is an example. if you have a credit card for six years and then decide to close it, the credit card will show on your credit history and report for ten years from the day of closure.

 It is important to note what you do with that open account plays a larger role in lowering your credit score or affecting your credit history.
 Late payments, bankruptcies, repossessions, and other derogatory items all add up, regardless.

-Life happens, and mistakes can be made.
+Life happens, and people make mistakes.
 One of the most common of these errors is failing to pay a bill on time in a given month.

-The reality is that missing a payment on any kind of debt or bill can deal significant damage to your credit history.
-These issues can be reported in your credit history anywhere from seven to ten years from your missed due date.
+The reality is that missing a payment on any kind of debt or bill can cause significant damage to your credit history.
+These issues may appear in your credit history anywhere from seven to ten years from your missed due date.

 Revolving debt, such as credit cards or personal lines of credit, can linger on your credit history for up to seven years.
-However, installment debt where you pay back debt incrementally (student loans, car loans, and mortgage loans) can be reported for up to ten years from the last day of activity.
+However, installment debt where you pay back debt incrementally (student loans, car loans, and mortgage loans) can appear for up to ten years from the last day of activity.

 It’s not only your credit history that takes a hit when you miss a payment, though.
 A good credit score will also be hurt by a failure to pay on time.

-According to NerdWallet, neither of the two types debts are something you should have lingering around, but in the case of potential negative outcomes on a credit report, revolving debt has the biggest impact based on how the two types of credit are weighted.
+According to NerdWallet, neither of the two types of debts are something you should have lingering around.
+However, in the case of potential negative outcomes on a credit report, revolving debt has the biggest impact based on how the two types of credit are weighted.